-Founded in 1998, the Vermont Workers' Center is a member-led organization fighting for economic justice and human dignity.
+Founded in 1998, the Vermont Workers' Center is a statewide organization of everyday people fighting for economic justice and human dignity.

 We seek an economically just and democratic Vermont in which all residents can meet their human needs and enjoy their human rights, including dignified work, universal healthcare, housing, education, childcare, transportation and a healthy environment.

 In 1998, a group of low-income workers with Central Vermonters for a Livable Wage officially launched the Vermont Workers' Center (VWC) and opened up an office in Barre.

 The first project of the VWC was the Vermont Workers' Rights Hotline.
 Over the years, the hotline has recieved thousands of calls from people who believe they have their rights violated.
 Through our experiences with the hotline we learned that the best way to improve working conditions is through organizing a union or to demand elected officials change the laws.

 We began working with progressive unions and community members to support workers who were organizing, and also to raise the minimum wage as part of the Vermonters For a Livable Wage Campaign.
 Through this work we also came to realize that many of the problems facing working people transcended the workplace.

 Again and again we heard from people struggling with our market-based healthcare system, which treats healthcare as a commodity.
 For decades Vermont's elected officials had been saying they supported universal healthcare, but that it wasn't politically possible.
 In 2008, the VWC launched the Healthcare Is A Human Right Campaign, to build a powerful movement and change what was politically possible in Vermont.